opensignature/pdfsign/README.md

 Execute with:

-pdfsign -in infile.pdf -module modulepkcs11 -id idkey -pin pin
+pdfsign -in infile.pdf -id idkey -cert certificate.pem

 (*) modulepkcs11:
 is a library provided by the token provider like: